telegrace/telegrace/README.md

-- 👋 Hi, I’m Grace @telegrace
+你好, I’m Grace @telegrace.
-- 👀 I’m interested in building interactive and memorable websites.
-- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on projects that help the world and other people.
+Currently interning at Makinas as a full-stack web developer.
-- 📫 How to reach me www.linkedin.com/in/telegrace
+Newly added to my stack: Next.js, Sass and Bootstrap How to Reach me @ www.linkedin.com/in/telegrace

 <!---
 telegrace/telegrace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.